How to Focus While You Write

 Today, we are distracted, overwhelmed, and overworked which can leave us drained of creative energy by the end of the day.
-When we do have time to write, the little voices in the back of our heads can get loud as we attempt to focus.
-Instead of enjoying our writing time and making efficient progress, many of us dabble in our writing in between checking email, social media, and researching the obscure question.
+When we have time to write, the critical voices in the backs of our heads can get loud as we attempt to focus.
+Instead of enjoying our writing time and making efficient progress, many of us dabble in our writing between checking email, social media, and researching the obscure question.
 Setting aside writing time is hard enough, but when we use our writing time poorly, we can leave the desk feeling defeated.

-One of the biggest obstacles to writing is focus.
+One of the biggest obstacles for writing is focus.
 Many writers mean well and want to engage in the creative process and make progress on their projects.
-But when we sit down to write, if we wander off task and end up down the rabbit hole of distraction, our writing time can feel like a waste.
+But when we sit down to write, we wander off task and end up down the rabbit hole of distraction—which makes our writing time feel like a waste.

 Leave the House

-I have an image in my mind of the perfect writing scene.
-In a beautiful home office, I have a huge desk that sits next to a window that leads to a gorgeous scenery of trees and flowers.
+I have an image in my mind of the perfect writing setting.
+In a beautiful home office, I have a huge desk that sits beside a window that looks out on gorgeous scenery of trees and flowers.
 On my desk sits my antique typewriter to inspire me to keep writing.
-And I spend hours and hours tapping away at the keyboard.
+I spend hours and hours tapping away at the keyboard.

 In reality, I have a hand-me-down standing desk in the corner of my daughter’s bedroom.
 The desk isn’t even mine, because she got a planter for her birthday so I have to share the desk with her planter.
 Every time I go in there to write, the frustration of being a grown adult without a real desk eats at me, the pile of laundry in the corner of the bedroom shouts to be cleaned, and the mismatched books on the shelf call me away from my writing project.

-To focus, I have to leave the house to write.
+To focus on writing, I have to leave the house.
 My two favorite places to go are the library and the coffee shop near my house.
 These days, it is totally normal to show up at a coffee shop with your computer in tow and plop down for a couple of hours to work.
 Millennials live at Starbucks for pity’s sake; they figured it out.
 If working at home leaves you with a blank sheet of paper at the end of an hour, then leave.
 Find a public place where you can write.

 Control the Net